Load Legs—Foot Props—Stability Legs—Anti-Rebound Bars

 Load legs were first introduced to Americans in 2004 by Britax on the Baby Safe, a short-lived rear-facing only seat popular in Europe, but we weren’t quite ready for it.
 It had an anti-rebound bar, rigid LATCH, and a load leg: things American consumers simply didn’t understand, or want to pay the hefty price tag for at the time.
 Today’s shoppers are more sophisticated and researching such features is second-nature now.

-Let’s address why load legs—aka foot props or stability legs—exist.
-Here on this side of the Atlantic, we find them on rear-facing only infant seats and the Cybex Sirona S convertible carseat, but in Europe, you will find them also on forward-facing carseats.
 Load legs limit downward rotation toward the front of the vehicle.
 Statistically, frontal crashes account for the majority of crashes so we design carseats to protect children in them.
 Carseats move toward the point of impact, so rear-facing carseats rotate down and toward the front of the vehicle in a frontal impact.

 According to FMVSS 213, the safety standard to which all U.S. carseats are tested, rear-facing carseats may rotate downward up to 70° and still pass testing.
 During this downward rotation, the child will also ramp up (slide up) the carseat.
 As the child slides up the seat, crash forces are felt in the neck and shoulders as they make contact with the harness.

-Harnesses, seat belts, and LATCH belt webbing are designed to stretch for energy management.
-This stretching of the webbing—plus any removal of slack in the harness—and vehicle seat cushion compression causing downward rotation, is called “payout.”
-Payout happens before ride down, which is when the carseat and vehicle come to a stop.
-The more movement a child has during a crash, the more chance for injury, which is why child passenger safety technicians emphasize snug harnesses and installations.
 Eliminating the downward rotation by using a load leg means the child stays down in the seat and payout is reduced.
 This is a good thing because the less time that’s spent on payout, the more time that’s spent on ride down, which is when the carseat itself starts absorbing energy.
 The carseat stays more upright allowing the back of the carseat to absorb energy instead of the harness; the crash forces are distributed along the child’s back instead of concentrated on the neck and shoulders.

 Another benefit from load legs, especially in smaller vehicles, is that by allowing the carseat to stay more upright in a crash, there’s less of a chance a child will ramp up and out of the carseat and strike the vehicle interior with their head.
 Head injuries lead the list of injuries to rear-facing children in vehicle crashes.